-As the consequence of these modifications, DANE-LS can be shown to improve over DANE not only for non-quadratic convex objectives (see Section 2.3) but also for the well studied quadratic case (see Section 2.2).
-Moreover, the master-slave computing architecture eases the generalization of analysis to the heavy-ball acceleration presented in the next section.
+As the consequence of the above modifications, DANE-LS can be shown to improve over DANE not only for non-quadratic convex objectives (see Section 2.3) but also for the well-studied quadratic case (see Section 2.2).
+Moreover, the master-slave computing architecture eases the extension of analysis to the heavy-ball acceleration presented in the next section.
 It is noteworthy that the local subproblem is allowed to be solved inexactly with sub-optimality $\|\nabla P^{(t-1)}(\tilde{w}^{(t)})\| \leq \varepsilon_t$ .
 Such a local sub-optimality condition is computationally more tractable for verification than those of INEXACTDANE and AIDE with unknown local minimizers involved, and hence is more practical from the perspective of algorithm implementation.

-2.2 Sharper bounds for quadratic function
+2.2 Sharper Bounds for Quadratic Functions

 We start by analyzing DANE-LS in a simple yet informative regime where the loss functions are quadratic.
-In this setting, the line search options will not be activated throughout algorithm execution.

-Preliminary.
-Our analysis relies on the conditions of strong convexity and Lipschitz smoothness which are conventionally used in the previous analysis of distributed optimization methods.
+In this setting, the line search options will not be activated throughout the algorithm execution.
+Our analysis assumes the conditions of strong convexity and Lipschitz smoothness which are conventionally used in analyzing distributed optimization algorithms.

-Definition 1 (Strong Convexity/Smoothness) A differentiable function g is $\mu$ -strongly-convex and L-smooth if $\forall w, w'$ ,
+Definition 1 (Strong Convexity/Smoothness) A differentiable function g is $\mu$ -stronglyconvex and L-smooth if $\forall w, w'$ ,

-The ratio value $\kappa = L/\mu$ is the condition number.
+The ratio value $\kappa = L/\mu$ is referred to as the condition number.
 We further introduce the concept of Lipschitz continuous Hessian which characterizes the smoothness of gradient.

-Definition 2 (Lipschitz Continuous Hessian) We say a twice continuously differentiable function g has Lipschitz continuous Hessian with constant $\nu \geq 0$ ( $\nu$ -LH) if $\forall w, w'$ ,
+Definition 2 (Lipschitz Continuous Hessian) We say a twice continuously differentiable function g has Lipschitz continuous Hessian with constant $\nu \ge 0$ ( $\nu$ -LH) if $\forall w, w'$ ,